 Specific Third: A special group of third degree felonies that receive special treatment in the guidelines because of the unique risks they pose for public safety.
-They are: DUI, Possession of a Firearm by a Restricted Person, and Failure to Stop at the Command of a Law Enforcement Officer.
+They are: DUI, Possession of a Firearm by a Restricted Person, and Failure to Respond to Officer's Signal to Stop.
 Most crimes fall into the general categories identified in Addendum B, but the specific thirds are enumerated in the top part of Form 1 and are treated in the same category as 2nd degree "other" crimes.